metalsoft-io/terraform-provider-metalcloud/docs/resources/drive.md

 - `infrastructure_id` (String) The infrastructure ID where this drive will be created
 - `size_mbytes` (Number) Drive size in megabytes (MB).
 Minimum size varies by site configuration
+- `storage_pool_id` (String) Id of the storage pool the drive is assigned to.
+Changing this forces a new drive to be created.
+Use the `metalcloud_storage_pool` data source to look it up by site and technology

 ### Optional